+49 (0) 89 23 11 660 |

 AIDS caused great alarm amongst the gay community, and many would no longer go out for fear of discrimination.
 The Löwenbräu brewery, owner of the Deutsche Eiche, reacted by deciding to convert the building into offices.
 However, this decision met with strong resistance, so, in the end, Löwenbräu decided to simply rid itself of the building.
 In December 1993, Dietmar Holzapfel and Sepp Sattler became the owners of the property.
 Since then, not a year has gone by without some form of renovation, expansion or redecorating.

 Today, the Deutsche Eiche is considered to be the jewel of the street.
 Just like society itself, the clientele of the Eiche has also changed.
 Nowadays, all kinds of guests visit the location: gays, lesbians, bisexuals, transgender people, and heterosexuals – all of whom revel in the interesting mix!
-This has included such famous guests as Nobel laureate Günter Grass, fashion icon Jean Paul Gaultier, bestselling author Frank Schätzing and his wife, Ulli Lommel – the ‘James Dean’ of the Fassbinder era, actor Ralf Morgenstern, comedian Thomas Hermanns, Hollywood actress Nastassja Kinski, and German-British pop singer Ireen Sheer, to name but a few.
+This has included such famous guests as Nobel laureate Günter Grass, fashion icon Jean Paul Gaultier, bestselling author Frank Schätzing and his wife, Ulli Lommel – the ‘James Dean’ of the Fassbinder era, actor Ralf Morgenstern, comedian Thomas Hermanns, Hollywood actress Nastassja Kinski, American singer Pink, British singer Dua Lipa, German-British pop singer Ireen Sheer, to name but a few.

 The men’s sauna